Doxsey/JobTracker/README.md

 ## License

-This project is licensed under [Custom Non-Commercial License / CC BY-NC 4.0] - see the [LICENSE](LICENSE) file for details.
+This project is licensed under Custom Non-Commercial License - see the [LICENSE](LICENSE) file for details.

 ### Commercial Use

 This software is free for personal and educational use.
 Commercial use requires explicit permission.
-For commercial licensing inquiries, please contact doxsey.gh@tuss.mozmail.com.
+For commercial licensing inquiries, please contact [doxsey.gh@tuss.mozmail].

 ## Support